willcheung/db-importer/README.md

 # Sometimes there is an extra delimiter at the end of each line.
 This optionally removes the last character of each line.
 remove_last_char = True
 ```

+**Future Improvements**
+* Create table columns based on XLS cell types.
+Currently the script creates a table with all varchar columns.
+* Insert into existing table that is not varchar.
+Currently the script only inserts strings into columns.